fluid-project/infusion-docs/src/documents/TextfieldStepperAPI.md

 category: Components
 ---

-The **Textfield Stepper** is user interface component for adjusting a number value using a [Textfield](Textfield.md) for direct entry of the value, along buttons for incrementing and decrementing the value.
+The **Textfield Stepper** is a user interface component for adjusting a number value using a [Textfield](Textfield.md) for direct entry of the value, along buttons for incrementing and decrementing the value.
 A user can also increment/decrement the values using the up/down arrow keys.

 ## Creator ##